laserpants/elm-update-pipeline/README.md

                 |> andAddCmd someCmd
 ```

-Monadic functions of type `a -> ( b, Cmd msg )` are the building blocks of a pipeline.
+Monadic functions of type `a -> ( b, Cmd msg )` form the building blocks of a pipeline.
 We use `save` to create an update without any commands, and `andThen` to extract the model from a result and pass it as input to the next function in the pipeline.

 ```elm